 4. Therapist – Client Relationship

 I enjoyed the few therapists I worked with on BetterHelp.
 I was matched based on my gender preferences, location, and the therapist’s specialties.
 I opted for a female mental health professional, but I was assured that if I could switch therapists at any point if I felt like it wasn’t a good fit.
 Fortunately, I found them all to be warm and thoughtful.
 I found myself connecting with older therapists, as well, as it served me in my healing process.
-That won’t be true for everyone, that’s why it’s ok to work with several therapists before realizing if the therapist’s gender, age, or ethnicity affect the way you feel toward them or yourself.
+That won’t be true for everyone, that’s why it’s ok to work with several therapists before realizing if the therapist’s gender, age, or ethnicity affects the way you feel toward them or yourself.
 BetterHelp was helpful with this step because it offered a variety of therapists with a range of different genders, age groups, and ethnicities.

 Ending ties with my therapist was easy, even though I felt bad, the therapist made it easy.
 They informed me that I had no reason to feel bad.
 That they were there to help me with my needs.
 And, that I am always welcome to come back to BetterHelp.
 I can even request the same therapist if they are available.
 I found this to be the hardest part of the entire process because it was almost too easy to stop an online service.
 It felt too abrupt.
 This is where in-person therapy differs from online therapy.
 Meeting with someone in person, I believe, would have made me commit to therapy for a little bit longer because I would have felt like I was a part of a commitment.
-For me, meeting someone in-person helps me form a stronger bond with them, but this won’t be the same for everyone, especially when it comes to therapy.
+For me, meeting someone in person helps me form a stronger bond with them, but this won’t be the same for everyone, especially when it comes to therapy.

 And so, this was my experience with BetterHelp.
-Take it for a grain of salt, as I am a therapist so I might be bias to what I may consider important or not.
+Take it for a grain of salt, as I am a therapist so I might be biased to what I may consider important or not.
 Everyone has their own preferences and may have a difference in options.
 I expect that and I would really love to learn more about your experiences with BetterHelp.
 It is always good to stay well-informed and gain different perspectives.
 I have included some questions below to help create an open dialogue about BetterHelp’s online counseling services.

 - Did you find it easy to use?